The Content Platform team creates, manages, and optimizes the content platforms that enable the success of Sourcegraph’s business objectives.

 - If there are changes requested, push your changes and resolve conversations as they are fixed.
 You can optionally leave conversations unresolved if more conversation is necessary.

-- Once approved, the Author merges and the branch is deleted.
+- Once approved, the Author merges and the branch is automatically deleted.

 We work in two-week sprints and we plan our sprints on a bi-weekly basis.
 A sprint starts on a Monday and ends on the Friday of the following week.
 You can view our Current Sprint on GitHub.